emmettna/emmettna.github.io/docs/scala/tuple-type-alias-and-case-class.md

 ```

 it happens pretty often at least for me.
 So I love taking the a little safer approach.

+### Case Class

+You can use case class for this.
+Case class is meant to be used in date type.

 ```scala
 final case class NameMoneyPair(name: String, pocketMoney: String)